ninpwn/ninpwn.github.io/index.md

 layout: default
 ---

-# Welcome
+# Introduction

+Welcome!
 Join me as I delve into techniques and methodologies that I learn along my way of mastering the art that is software exploitation.

 ---

 # About Me

-I am Dean Erlich, a 20-year-old individual from Israel, deeply immersed in the captivating world of technology and, more specifically, dedicated to the pursuit of cyber security, exploit research, and exploit development through various channels, including engaging in CTFs, enrolling in comprehensive courses, and acquiring valuable hands-on experience, with the ultimate aspiration of transforming this profound passion into a career.
+I am Dean Erlich, a 20-year-old individual from Israel, deeply immersed in the captivating world of technology and, more specifically, dedicated to the pursuit of cyber security, exploit research, and exploit development through various channels, including engaging in CTFs, enrolling in comprehensive courses, and acquiring valuable hands-on experience.
+Ultimately, my goal is to transform this profound passion into a fulfilling career.

 ---